 An employer can be held liable for anything unlawful in the workplace as long as he or she knew or should have known about this illegal activity and had a legal obligation to take immediate and reasonable actions to remedy the situation.

-If you get fired for complaining about an illegal activity in the workplace or reporting it to the appropriate authorities, our Los Angeles retaliation attorney advises to take legal action for whistleblower retaliation.
+If you get fired for complaining about illegal activity in the workplace or reporting it to the appropriate authorities, our Los Angeles retaliation attorney advises taking legal action for whistleblower retaliation.

 “To tell you the truth, (insert your name), I’m going to promote (insert your coworker’s name) because our company needs fresh blood.”